josephxbrick/accordion/README.md

 * **singleExpand**: if true, only one accordion item can be opened at a time; if false, any number of items can be opened at a time
 ## Functions
 ### accordion.addItem()
-Use the addItem() function to add layers to an accordion.
-Can be a frame created in Design mode or a layer created in code.
+Use the addItem() function to add a layer to an accordion.
+This can be a frame created in Design mode or a layer created in code.
 ```
 accordion.addItem(layer, expandedHeight, normalHeight, clickTarget)
 ```
 * **layer**: (required) the layer to be added
 * **expandedHeight**: (required) the height of the accordion item when expanded
 * **normalheight**: (optional if not specifying the clickTarget) the height of the accordion item when contracted.
 Default is the height of the provided layer.
 * **clickTarget**: (optional): the layer that when clicked expands or contracts the accordion item.
-Default is the provided layer.
+Default is the layer that's being added.
 This layer must be either the layer that is added or a descendant of the layer that is added.
 ### accordion.expandItem()
 Use the expandItem() function to open an accordion item.
 ```